 of full-time employees who worked to produce this product receive health insurance and safe working conditions.

 of the working time is dedicated to art and self-development activities; to promote wellbeing and happines at work.

 were sequestered/absorbed by the soil, per kilo of chamomile produced, reducing the impact of agriculture on climate change.

-This Chamomile was produced on the SEKEM Wahat farm in the Baharya Oasis of Egypt and the farm of Abd-El Dayem in Aswan, and two other farms in Fayoum.
+This Chamomile was produced on the SEKEM Wahat farm in the Baharya Oasis of Egypt and the farm of Abd-El Dayem in Aswan, and two other farms in Fayoum check out the EoL map.
 With a form of organic agriculture, called biodynamic, the farms actively protect the environment and increase biodiversity.

 During the cultivation of this Chamomile, no chemical pesticides or fertilizers were used.
 SEKEM is working under organic and biodynamic principles and therefore actively protects water and air from pollution.

 With the EoL Carbon Credits adding an additional income to the farmer, EoL is aiming to make biodynamic agriculture the mainstream method in Egypt, by reducing the price of biodynamic products.

 Through the EoL fund and microcredits programs, farmers are encouraged to plant more trees, produce more compost and use renewable energy on their farms, thus prominently contributing to climate change mitigating.

 Farmer in Wahat Oasis, Egypt